Elettrotecnica/openacs-ollama/README.md

 * Complete wrapper for the [Ollama API](https://github.com/ollama/ollama/blob/main/docs/api.md), including streaming response.
 * Implements the FtsEngineDriver contract.
 You can use semantic embedding-based indexing to search into your documents.
 * RAG implementation.
 Use the indexed data from your packages (file-storage, xowiki, forums...) to inquire the model.
+* RAG from web search.
+Optionally, one can use the query as a web search to provide additional context to the model.

 ## Dependencies